| | |

 Share your work with us…

-If you enjoyed making the beret, I’d love to see yours on Instagram, be sure to tag me @handylittleme.
+If you enjoyed making the free knitting pattern, I’d love to see yours on Instagram, be sure to tag me @handylittleme.

 If you are on Facebook, stop over to the handylittleme Facebook group and share a photo.